 Browser does not support script.

 The programme for this year's Beacon Festival has now been finalised and bookings are open.
-For full details click here.
+View the full programme details.

 Posted 18 June 2018

 This year's Beacon Festival is running from the 2nd to the 6th of July.

 Professor Kathleen Armour, PVC Education, introduces the inaugural Higher Education Futures institute conference, HEFi18.